St Martin's Cathedral, Bratislava

 As with the castle, the surroundings of St Martin's are as memorable as the structure itself.
 In the cathedral's case, this includes the picturesque remains of outbuildings in a spacious staired courtyard, and a working seminary with robed students on a cobblestone side-street.

-A small but significant neighbour of the cathedral is a monument to the synagogue, which stood next door for centuries until the Communist government demolished it around 1970 to make room for a new Nový Most bridge.
+A small but significant neighbour of the cathedral is a monument to the synagogue, which stood next door for centuries until the Communist government demolished it around 1970 to make room for a new bridge, Nový Most.
 The cathedral contains the remains of Saint John the Merciful who died in the early 7th century.